Tutorial - Audacity Settings for Recording

 The image below shows the Recording section of Preferences:

-There are many other settings that can be made in your Preferences do take some time to explore and understand these.
+There are many other settings that can be made in Preferences.
+Do take some time to explore and understand these.

-For example Sample Rate and Sample Format can be changed from the Quality tab of Preferences.
+For example Sample Rate and Sample Format can be changed in the Quality section of Preferences.